normie614/fcc-survey/README.md

 # Free Code Camp Survey
-This is just my project for the free code camp survey form.
+This is my page for the FreeCodeCamp survey form project.